emailit/E-MAILiT-Share-Buttons-for-WP/readme.txt

 Press Save Changes.
 4. Go to your E-MAILiT account and press the **Verify now** button at the Website Settings.
 5. Done!

-If you need technical help not found on the site email us at support@e-mailit.com

 == Screenshots ==
 01. Plugin options (a)